 When examining the advantages and disadvantages, it appears that SHAP is more suitable for the project.
 While LIME offers an advantage in providing localized explanations that lead to clear insights, it may be less stable in cases of random sampling and is better suited for simpler models.
 On the other hand, SHAP provides both global and local explanations, giving it an edge in handling complex models.
 It is more stable and consistent, with the ability to explain the contributions of each feature, though it can be more complex to implement.
 SHAP seems to be the preferred choice when stability and comprehensive understanding are required, whereas LIME is more appropriate for focused explanations in simpler models [17].

+4.4 Architecture and Tools

+4. 5 GUI

-4.4 Next Phase Process – activity diagram
+4.6 Next Phase Process

 In the next stage, we will review the tools presented in the literature review and choose the most suitable tool for identifying patterns from the collected data.
 Afterward, we will preprocess the patient’s data and integrate it into the selected tool for pattern recognition.
 Subsequently, we will evaluate the two tools we introduced for presenting the patterns and ultimately select the one most appropriate for displaying the identified patterns.
 The entire process will be presented in an activity diagram to help understand the workflow of the project.